calmjs/calmjs.sassy/README.rst

 calmjs.sassy
 ============

-Package for extending the `Calmjs framework`_ to support the usage of
-|sass|_ in a manner that crosses Python package boundaries by exposing
-an  ``import`` system that mimics the package namespaces available within the current Python environment, such that styling rules can be more easily propagated to their dependants.
+Package for extending the `Calmjs framework`_ to support the declaration and usage of |sass|_ in a manner that crosses Python package boundaries by exposing an ``import`` system that mimics the package namespaces available within the current Python environment, such that styling rules can be more easily propagated to their dependants.
 This facilitates the reuse of styling rules declared by Python packages' dependencies in a manner more familiar to users of the given Python environments by reusing the same names as the namespaces they may be using.

 .. image:: https://travis-ci.org/calmjs/calmjs.sassy.svg?branch=master
     :target: https://travis-ci.org/calmjs/calmjs.sassy